Code-Institute-Submissions/tomes2000-devkota_consultancy/README.md

     To keep up with the professional and simple look of my website, my logo is very simple and just has the colour black with a basic engineering image to the left of     the text.

+* ## Implemented Features
+  * Navigation bar - This is at the top of the page, consisting of the About, Services and Contact section.
+When any of these sections are hovered over, a 1px solid #777777 line is shown to showcase to the user that they're about to navigate towards that section of the page.
+The background of the navbar is white which works well with the #555555 colour of the logo.
+The navbar is fully functional at smaller screen sizes for mobile users as well.